How to Stay Active During Your Pregnancy

 Even if you weren’t active prior to pregnancy, it’s important that you are now.
 Being active during pregnancy offers the same benefits as when not pregnant, like building strength, boosting metabolism and reduced risks of disease.

-But staying active when you’re pregnant also offers mothers-to-be significant pregnancy-specific benefits such as:
+Staying active when you’re pregnant also offers mothers-to-be significant pregnancy-specific benefits such as:

 - May help prevent gestational diabetes, pre-eclampsia and hypertension